python/cpython/Doc/README.rst

 ------------

 Install the Sphinx package and its dependencies from PyPI.
-In this situation, you'll have to create a virtualenv manually, and install Sphinx into it.
+In this situation, you'll have to create a virtual environment manually, and install Sphinx into it.
 Change into the ``Doc`` directory and run ::

    $ python3 -m venv venv